SaskatchewanPirate/CPE322/README.md

 *Assignment instructions and submitted group assignments are available [here](Assignments).*

 ### Progress Reports
+[2023-04-30] Completed Lab 8 on Data Analysis and documented the [results](Labs/Lab08/Results.md) on GitHub.
 [2023-04-29] Completed Lab 7 on Thingspeak and Google Sheets API and documented the [results](Labs/Lab07/Results.md) on GitHub.
 [2023-04-29] Completed Lab 6 on Node.js and Pystache and documented the [results](Labs/Lab06/Results.md) on GitHub.
 [2023-04-29] Completed Lab 5 on Paho-MQTT and documented the [results](Labs/Lab05/Results.md) on GitHub.